 Additionally, a home inspection is not only a buyer’s narrative.
 As a seller, getting the review helps you evaluate any possible defects you should deal with when looking to sell your home to potential buyers.
 Therefore, by cutting across the divide, the inspection will ensure both the buyer and seller have a win-win situation.
+You should also know as much about your warranty as possible.

 Why You Need it